ToreAad/FigureDigitizer/README.md

 Place files in \InkscapeExtension in \Inkscape\share\extensions\ folder.

 \digitizeFigure\ is a python library.
-Non-standard dependencies are: shapely - To represent polygons of inkscape as geometries. lxml - To efficiently go through xml structure of svg descartes - For plotting of shapely geometries.
+Non-standard dependencies are:

+lxml - To efficiently go through xml structure of svg

+shapely - To represent polygons of inkscape as geometries.

+descartes - Needed for plotting of shapely geometries.